 The competitive mindset over resources in social justice organizing is rooted in many years of funding practices that have not prioritized catalysing connections across movements.
 In many cases, non-transparent funding strategies have driven movement frictions, encouraged work in silos and put underfunded and marginalized communities in precarious positions.
 These philanthropic landscape patterns have created the conditions for competition.
 Funders who wish to truly support movements hold a large responsibility to break cycles of competition and encourage connection instead.
 Movements for justice need funding and support mechanisms that centre movement needs and interests and that inspire collaboration, solidarity and mutual accountability.
-Participatory grantmaking is one way to challenge these dynamics and form new kinds of relationships between funders and movements.
-Competitive systems inhibit our capacity to build connections across movements, but the participatory grantmaking process in itself focuses on relationship-building prior to final decision-making outcomes.
-Funders hold a large responsibility to support movement connection and not increase competitiveness.
+Participatory grantmaking is one way to challenge these dynamics and form new kinds of relationships between funders and movements, but the participatory grantmaking process in itself focuses on relationship-building prior to final decisionmaking outcomes.

-Participatory grantmaking processes challenge the competitive and neoliberal capitalist way of working-in isolation from community and other organizing.
+Participatory grantmaking practices have the potential to challenge the competitive and neoliberal capitalist way of working in isolation from community and other organizing.
 They remind us of solidarity economies and principles of collaboration that sustain our work and allow us to practice at a small scale what we hope to grow into wider movement practices.
 FRIDA's process is about learning to make funding decisions collectively, knowing that all organizing is interconnected and equally important.
-Funders need systems that facilitate learning, exchange and active solidarity and inspiration, while recognizing that everyone who applies equally needs the grants we have available.
-Understanding this can help funders grasp the full potential of participatory grantmaking, while acknowledging its limitations.
+Funders need systems that facilitate learning, exchange and active solidarity and inspiration, while recognizing that all collectives that apply for funding might equally be needing the grants.
+Understanding this can help funders grasp the full potential of participatory grantmaking, while acknowledging and addressing its limitations.